awsdocs/amazon-appstream2-developer-guide/doc_source/creating-streaming-from-interface-vpc-endpoints.md

    + For **VPC**, choose a VPC in which to create the interface endpoint\.
 You can choose a different VPC than the VPC with AppStream 2\.0 resources\.
    + For **Subnets**, choose the subnets \(Availability Zones\) in which to create the endpoint network interfaces\.
 We recommend that you choose subnets in at least two Availability Zones\.
    + Ensure that the **Enable Private DNS Name** check box is selected\.
+**Note**
+If your users use a network proxy to access streaming instances, disable any proxy caching on the domain and DNS names that are associated with the private endpoint\.
    + For **Security group**, choose the security groups to associate with the endpoint network interfaces\.
 **Note**
 The security groups must provide inbound access to the ports from the IP address range from which your users connect\.